Frequently Asked Questions: Crises Response Pilot Project

 - A range of systems related to safety and education so in the event City staff may be required to take on additional tasks that would normally fall outside their purview, appropriate plans and procedures are in place.

-- The Ten-Year Supportive and Wrap-Around Services Plan ensures the majority of people seeking shelter, supportive or below-market housing can access it, and homelessness is isolated and rapidly addressed.
-It also aims to ensure mental health and substance use supports, including complex care units, are available and can be accessed in a timely manner.
+- The Ten-Year Supportive and Wrap-Around Services Plan ensures the majority of people seeking shelter, supportive or below-market housing can access it, and that homelessness is isolated and rapidly addressed.
+It also aims to ensure mental health and substance use supports, including complex care units, are available and can be accessed in a timely way.

 What improvements will I see as a resident or a business?